grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 kubectl get pods | awk '/.*-tokengen-job-.*/ {print $1}' | xargs -I {} kubectl logs {} | awk '/Token:\s+/ {print $2}'
 ```

-To get the logs for the `tokengen` pod, you can use:
+To get the logs for the `tokengen` Pod, you can use:

 ```bash
 kubectl logs tempo-tokengen-job-58jhs